-As of December 31, 2021, and 2020, PSE had \$140.0 million and \$373.8 million in short-term debt outstanding, respectively.
-Outside of the consolidation of PSE's short-term debt, Puget Energy had no short-term debt outstanding in either year as borrowings under its credit facility are classified as long-term.
-PSE's weighted-average interest rate on short-term debt, including borrowing rate, commitment fees and the amortization of debt issuance costs, during 2021 and 2020 was 1.6% and 2.0%, respectively.
-As of December 31, 2021, PSE and Puget Energy had several committed credit facilities that are described below.
+As of December 31, 2022, and 2021, PSE had \$357.0 million and \$140.0 million in short-term debt outstanding, respectively.
+Outside of the consolidation of PSE's short-term debt, Puget Energy had \$118.6 million drawn and outstanding under its credit facility, of which \$34.3 million was classified as long-term debt and \$84.3 million was classified as short-term debt.
+PSE's weighted-average interest rate on short-term debt, including borrowing rate, commitment fees and the amortization of debt issuance costs, during 2022 and 2021 was 6.1% and 1.6%, respectively.
+As of December 31, 2022, PSE and Puget Energy had several committed credit facilities that are described below.